duncanyoyo1/Coil-Tool/README.md

 It will automatically change the text on the bottom ( If you have a half size, e.g. 2.5mm, you may need to reduce the font size )

-You can also adjust the depth of the text, or the font by changing the **size_text** module.
+You can adjust the depth of the text, or the font by changing the **size_text** module.

 The knurling is also completely adjustable with the following parameters.